 Crowdsourcing translations with community contributions

-Community contributions can make your channel more accessible to a global audience without spending a penny.
+Community contributions offer a scalable and free way to make your channel more accessible to a global audience.

 Enable community contributions on your channel